 The UN inspectors are yet to deliver their conclusion whether chemical weapons (CW) were used in Syria.
 Even if the usage is confirmed, it still needs to be established who used the CW.
 Prima facie it looks highly unlikely for a government to use CW on its own civilians – particularly when the government is gaining over the rebels.

 Meanwhile, President Obama and US Secretary of State John Kelly continue to prove that US has no respect for UN and rest of the world.
-To please Israel and impress US weapon lobby, Obama continues his battle cry, along with Kelly who pitifully try – without any evidence – to convince the world that it is the Syrian Govt. who used the CW.
+Obama continues his battle cry, along with Kelly who pitifully try – without any evidence – to convince the world that it is the Syrian Govt. who used the CW.

 One thing is sure; it is almost impossible to prove who used the CW; and hence the US justification for an attack too.